Alum Rock-Santa Clara Bus Rapid Transit

 About the Project

-The Santa Clara/Alum Rock Bus Rapid Transit Project will provide just over 7 miles of limited-stop rapid transit service from the Eastridge Transit Center to the Arena Station in downtown San Jose using Capitol Expressway, Alum Rock Avenue and Santa Clara Street.
-The Santa Clara/Alum Rock Project is the first of three lines, followed by the El Camino Real BRT and Stevens Creek BRT.
+The Alum Rock/Santa Clara Bus Rapid Transit Project provides just over 7 miles of limited-stop rapid transit service from the Eastridge Transit Center to the Arena Station in downtown San Jose using Capitol Expressway, Alum Rock Avenue and Santa Clara Street.
+The Alum Rock/Santa Clara Project is the first of three proposed lines, followed by the El Camino Real BRT and Stevens Creek BRT.

-- Enhanced Stations – Attractive shelters, passenger amenities and advanced features
+- Enhanced Stations – Attractive shelters with weather protection, live schedule displays, and passenger amenities

-- Dedicated Lane on Alum Rock – East of 34th street BRT vehicles will travel in a dedicated median bus-way, separated from traffic to improve travel time
+- Bus Only Lane on Alum Rock – East of 34th street BRT vehicles will travel in a dedicated median bus-way, separated from traffic to improve travel time

 - Transit Signal Priority – Traffic signals stay green as the vehicle approaches the intersection for faster travel time

 - Fast, Frequent, Reliable – BRT lines will operate during the peak times with service every 10 minutes during peak commute time

 The Santa Clara Valley Transportation Authority (VTA) has achieved substantial completion of construction along the corridor.
 VTA began running our Route 522 BRT buses in the median lane on May 2, 2017 and had ambassadors assisting passenger the first week at our new BRT stops.
 We now have signage to inform passengers waiting for Route 522 BRT buses to wait in median bus stops at King Rd. and Jackson Ave.
 VTA has been successfully working out small issues with signal timing along the corridor and will continue to remedy signal timing issues.
 VTA will be working on final completion details by end of September 2017.
 Updated aerial photos of the corridor are on the Construction Update page.